Mortgage Guidelines 101 For Borrowers & Loan Officers

-- Borrowers with part time income, bonus income, overtime income, you can use this as qualified income as long as the borrower has had two year history and the likelihood to continue for the next three years is very likely.
+- This holds true as long as the borrower has had a two-year history and the likelihood to continue for the next three years is very likely

-- If you have two full time jobs, you can only use both full time job incomes if and only if you have been employed at both full time jobs for two years.
+- If you have two full-time jobs, you can only use both full-time job incomes if and only if you have been employed at both full-time jobs for two years

-- If you go from a W2 wage earner to a 1099 wage earner, then two year 1099 wage earner employment history is required.
+If you go from a W2 wage earner to a 1099 wage earner, then two-year 1099 wage earner employment history is required.

 Mortgage Guidelines 101: Going From 1099 To W2 Wage Earner Status